Looking for detailed information on how to breed betta fish? It’s a complicated process but it’s also incredibly rewarding if you do it right.

 Moving the Fry Out

 When the fry are about a month old you’ll want to move them into a larger tank to finish their growth.
-You may want to get multiple growing out tanks for Bettas of different sizes.
+You may want to get multiple growing out tanks for bettas of different sizes.

 If you want to keep track of which fish are from each spawn you will want to keep each group of fry in a separate tank for growing out, even if this means the tanks are smaller.
-But you never want to have a spawn in anything less than a 10 gallon tank.
+But you never want to have a spawn in anything less than a 10 gallon aquarium.

 Dealing With Aggression